Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Betting Insights

-- The Stars have won 42 of their 66 games when favored on the moneyline this season (63.6%).
+- The Stars have won 42 of their 66 games when listed as a moneyline favorite this season (63.6%).

-- Based on this game's moneyline, the Stars have an implied win probability of 65.5%.
+- The Stars have an implied moneyline win probability of 65.5% in this contest.

 Stars vs Kraken Additional Info